 - The South Zone

-SouthernerSays: depending on who you ask, some people might name more than these five zones.
-But from doing research and asking locals, there are only really 5.
-Many people mistakenly name “colonias”, which are little areas, sections or even popular streets, within a zone, and count those as zones.
+SouthernerSays: depending on who you ask, some people will name more than these five zones.
+But from doing research and asking locals, there are only really five.
+Many people mistakenly name “colonias”, which are little areas, sections or even popular streets, within a neighborhood, and count those as a zone.
 You also might see maps of the zones that include Nuevo Vallarta but technically it isn’t Puerto Vallarta or even the state of Jalisco for that matter.
 Also, on some maps the Hotel Zone is divided into north and south.
 For simplicity, I have left it all as one zone.

 The Marina Vallarta zone includes the marina neighborhood and the area around the airport.
 This area also includes the main bus terminal and International Convention center.
 Even though they are the same zone, the accommodations in the marina are very different from the more chain like hotels around the airport.

 The first time I went to Puerto Vallarta, I traveled by bus from Guadalajara.
 I knew I would be getting in late.
 At that point, I didn’t really know what I was going to do while I was there or if I would even like it.
 So I decided to look for something close by the bus station for the first night.
 That way if I was delayed – and I was – or really tired, I wouldn’t have to travel far after a long bus ride.